 You cannot request a mooring until you are in the mooring field area – east of the “bridge to nowhere” shown on most charts as a bascule bridge to Boot Key at the west end of the harbor (the lift section has been removed so it’s permanently open; the 65’ power line still exists).
 If entering from Sister’s Creek, you must be out of the creek and in the mooring field channel.
 Call “Marathon City Marina” on channel 16 or call on the telephone – 305-289-8877.

-Once the mooring field is full (this year, it filled up about December 1; it’s been getting earlier every year and it stays full generally until mid-February at least), boats go on a waiting list.
+Once the mooring field is full (2015, it filled up about December 1; it’s been getting earlier every year and it stays full generally until mid-February at least), boats go on a waiting list.
 You have to be in one of the nearby anchorages to go on the waiting list (there are several anchoring areas near the mooring field).

 There’s been a lot of discussion this winter about what boats do and don’t have to have anchor lights.
 If you are anchored, it’s simple: you must have an anchor light on at night.